online-course-hub/cs-bootcamp/README.md

 ### Introduction

 This is a repos of my personal bootcamp, made from free online US university courses.
 A mix of subjects of interest to me and some necessary knowledge to be a developer.
-Hi, call me woadray, I'm a 31 year old guy living in a third world country.
-I've seen countless stories about self taught devs so i decided to try myself.

 ---

+### Prerequisites

+1. Be fluent in english
+2. High schoool mathematics
+3. Discipline

 ### Plan
 The goal here is to get AND pass interviews, so the focus is on building shiny stuff to get noticed and learning how to pass tech interviews.